DrJupiter/ML-OPS-FINAL-24/reports/README.md

 We have done three main things to reduce errors during continuous integration.

-We wrote unit-tests for our functions.
+Firstly, we wrote unit-tests for our functions.
 This results in us knowing the individual functions do what we expect, and that they work with the expected input.
 Our unit tests achieve a coverage of 85%.

-We also used pull requests and pre-commits to ensure that whenever something was pushed to main, it would always work.
+Secondly, we also used pull requests and pre-commits to ensure that whenever something was pushed to main, it would always work.
 To test if the push worked we would run it through a GitHub actions workflow.
 The workflow can be seen here: (https://github.com/DrJupiter/ML-OPS-FINAL-24/blob/main/.github/workflows/python-app.yml)